Inside this post: A look at what Authoritative parenting really looks like and the benefits and pitfalls of using this parenting strategy.

 In this example, the parent has been called to the school in the middle of the school day due to the child misbehaving in class.

-An authoritative parent would not punish the child immediately, but approach the situation calmly and talk to the child in a gentle manner.
+An authoritative parent would not punish the child immediately, but approach the situation calmly and gently talk to the child.

-If the parent appears aggressive, the child will not be willing top openly talk about the incident, which is why this approach works so well.
+If the parent appears aggressive, the child will not be willing to talk about the incident, which is why this approach works so well.

 Once the child is comfortable enough to talk about the situation, the parent can then explain the natural consequence of what has happened.